Public Way Use & Sidewalk Cafe Permits

 Sidewalk Cafe Permits

 Depending on their location, outdoor seating areas fall under different operating rules and procedures.
 If you’re a business with an outdoor seating area on the public right-of-way, you must apply for a sidewalk café permit.
+If you are having issues applying online, please contact my office.

 The 2nd Ward reviews all sidewalk café applications for compliance with city ordinance, departmental rules, and ADA requirements.
 Applications that do not meet the requirements are returned to the applicant for revisions prior to approval.
 Applicants should familiarize themselves with BACP’s Sidewalk Café Rules & Regulations before applying.